mattermost/docs/source/deploy/mobile-hpns.rst

 Mobile Push Notifications
 =========================

 A push proxy is a key technology behind notification transmission that enables notifications between the server and a Mobile app.
-See our `Mobile Apps FAQ documentation <https://docs.mattermost.com/deploy/mobile-faq.html#how-do-push-notifications-work>`__ to learn more about how push notifications work.
+See our `mobile Apps FAQ documentation <https://docs.mattermost.com/deploy/mobile-faq.html#how-do-push-notifications-work>`__ to learn more about how push notifications work.

 Mattermost offers a `Mattermost Push Notification Service (MPNS) <https://docs.mattermost.com/deploy/deployment-overview.html>`__ for Team Edition, Cloud, and Enterprise deployments.